Blog

 • Zika virus

-• Stay up to date on vaccines, including MMR, flu, and meningitis shots.
+• Stay current on recommended vaccines, including MMR, influenza, and meningitis vaccines.

-• Treat ear and sinus infections early to prevent complications.
+• Treat ear infections and sinus infections early to prevent complications.

-• Avoid inserting objects or cotton swabs into the ear canal, which can worsen infection or injury.
+• Avoid placing objects or cotton swabs inside the ear canal, as this can cause irritation or worsen infection.

-• Schedule regular hearing checkups, especially after severe illness or ear infections.
+• Schedule routine hearing evaluations, especially after severe illness or repeated ear infections.

 Share this post